Purchase a Brick!

 The National Cancer Institute (NCI) is the largest funder of cancer research in the world and has an annual budget of about $5 billion.
 While this seems like a lot, less than 10% of research proposals sent to the NCI are funded.
 A successful application must contain extensive “preliminary data” to be favorably reviewed and eventually awarded.
 This creates a “Catch 22” of sorts: a researcher must spend money to generate preliminary data in order to compete successfully for money from the NCI to complete the project.
 The result is that many great ideas cannot be explored due to a lack of funding.

 This is where you and Golfers Against Cancer make a difference.
 Golfers Against Cancer donates 100% of its proceeds for cancer research projects in the earliest stages.
-Through pilot grants of about $50,000 to research groups, Golfers Against Cancer funds great ideas that might never be explored without our support.
-This allows the researchers to generate the preliminary data that they need to compete for larger NCI grants that may yield over $1M over five years.
+Through pilot grants of about $50,000 to multi-investigator research groups, Golfers Against Cancer funds great ideas that might never be explored without our support.
+This allows the researchers to generate the preliminary data that they need to compete for larger NCI grants that often yield well over $1M over five years.

-Since 2009, Golfers Against Cancer has funded 34 great ideas with $1.7 million dollars of support.
+Since 2009, Golfers Against Cancer has funded 40 great ideas with $1.9 million dollars of support.
 Many of these pilot projects have led to larger grants from the NIH and NCI, and more importantly, significant discoveries in cancer biology and therapy.
 For example, one $50,000 pilot grant to a molecular biologist, a computational biologist and a pediatric oncologist led to 2 grants from the NCI totaling over $2 million toward leukemia and lung cancer research, and a clinical trial that is in development.
 More recently, a grant to a physician scientist studying head and neck cancer led to 2 NCI-supported grants ($1M each) as well as a clinical trial.
-To date, GAC awards have yielded over $28 million dollars in new grants awarded to cancer researchers at CU Anschutz Medical Campus and CU Boulder.
+To date, GAC awards have yielded over $26 million dollars in new grants awarded to cancer researchers at CU Anschutz Medical Campus and CU Boulder.

 To help Golfers Against Cancer fund more cancer research pilot projects, please Donate Now.